There are so many excellent choices for non-toxic, healthy, green insulation, there should be one to fit everyone’s needs.

 The foil vacuum pack will block any VOCs from migrating through, but your moisture management system would have to be planned carefully here.

-These won’t work in most houses and they might not work in most trailers either.
+These won’t work in most houses.
+You might consider them in some trailers or metal framed homes.

 They are very pricey and harder to source than almost all others.

 Spray foam used to fill cavities of walls is two-part polyurethane.
 Some of it may have soy added, but it’s still mostly polyurethane foam.